spicelang/spice/docs/docs/language/builtin-types.md

 - `Result<T> err(const Error&)`: Returns a Result object with an error
 - `Result<T> err(int, string)`: Returns a Result object with an error, constructed with an error code and an error message
 - `Result<T> err(string)`: Returns a Result object with an error, constructed with an error message

+## The `Error` data type
+The `Error` builtin type is used to represent an error.
+It can be used e.g. in combination with the `Result<T>` type.

+### Constructors
+The `Error` builtin type offers the following constructors:

+- `void Error()`: Initialize an empty error object.
+This object has an error code of 0 and the error message `Runtime error`
+- `void Error(int, string)`: Initialize an error object with an error code and an error message
+- `void Error(string)`: Initialize an error object with an error message

+### Methods
+The `Error` builtin type offers the following methods:

+- `void print()`: Prints the error message to the standard error output
+- `void toPanic()`: Triggers a panic with this error